-Dr. Shawn Clark is director of the Farrell Center for Corporate Innovation and Entrepreneurship, and clinical professor of innovation, and entrepreneurship in the Smeal College of Business.
+Dr. Shawn Clark is director of the Farrell Center for Corporate Innovation and Entrepreneurship and a clinical professor of innovation and entrepreneurship in the Smeal College of Business.
 He teaches courses in corporate innovation, entrepreneurship, business planning, strategic management, enterprise modeling, project management, and business transformation consulting.
-His current research focuses on business architecture modeling, corporate innovation, global prescience, enterprise transparency, and the strategic alignment of business and information technology.
+His research focuses on business architecture modeling, corporate innovation, global prescience, enterprise transparency, and the strategic alignment of business and information technology.

 Dr. John Jordan has been working at the intersection of technology and management for more than 20 years.
-At the Ernst & Young Center for Business Innovation, he directed internet research for the Wired for Profit multi-client program, then moved to the staff of the Chief Technology Officer before returning to academia.
+At the Ernst & Young Center for Business Innovation, he directed internet research for the Wired for Profit multi-client program, then moved to the staff of the chief technology officer before returning to academia.
 He has won teaching awards at Michigan, Harvard, and Penn State, and is the author of five books.
-The most recent, Robots (in the MIT Press Essential Knowledge series) has been translated into six languages.
-His next book, on 3D printing (MIT Press), will be published in 2019.
+One book, Robots (in the MIT Press Essential Knowledge series), has been translated into six languages.
+Another book, on 3D printing (MIT Press), will be published in 2019.

 Dr. Jeanette Miller is associate director of the Farrell Center for Corporate Innovation and Entrepreneurship and an assistant clinical professor of entrepreneurship in the Smeal College of Business.
 She teaches courses in new venture creation, entrepreneurship, and managing startups.
 Her research focuses on social impact, student entrepreneurship, and measurement of impact investing on startups.

 Get the resources you need to make informed decisions about your education.
 Request information on this program and other programs of interest by completing this form.